Intersubjective Inquiry

 Clifford Geertz.
 The Interpretation of Cultures.
 Basic Books, 1973.
 The formulation of thick description, the methodological approach that documents not merely what happened but the web of meaning, context, and interpretation that made it significant.

 Barbara Myerhoff.
 Number Our Days.
 E. P. Dutton, 1978.
 National Book Award.
-The founding ethnographic study of a late-life community, demonstrating what sustained ethnographic attention to older adults' self-narration produces.
+The founding ethnographic study of a late-life community, demonstrating what sustained attention to older adults' self-narration produces.
 See also Geragogy.

 The Cognitive Science of Inquiry